 The ‘Rose Gold Elixir’ was an early hit on Instagram thanks to the antioxidant-heavy formula and the instant glow it provides (the real gold flakes are also a draw).

 If you have oily skin, give the ‘Liquid Powder Oil Balancing Serum’ a try, it’ll mattify your skin without any cakey-ness.

 The multi-colored cruelty-free makeup brand Barry M is loved by expert makeup artists worldwide, and for a good reason.

 Barry M creates some of the highest quality cruelty-free and vegan makeup products, each beloved for long-lasting properties.

-Moreover, the company states clear and loud on the official site that it does not test on animals:
+Moreover, the company states clearly and loud on the official site that it does not test on animals: